ingur/raylib-starter/README.md

 ./build.sh watch # starts hot-reloading for the web target
 ```
-> NOTE: when adding/removing source files, the build files need to be re-initialized using `./build.sh init`!
+> NOTE: when adding/removing source files, the build files need to be re-initialized using `./build.sh init`